Advanced Search

 The Four Classes of Tantra

 The tantric system is divided into four classes, as stated in the explanatory tantra Vajrapanjara.
-As we discussed above, it is only in the Highest Yoga Tantra that the most profound and unique features of tantra come to their fulfilment, therefore, we should view the lower tantras as steps leading up to Highest Yoga Tantra.
+As we discussed above, it is only in the Highest Yoga Tantra that the most profound and unique features of tantra come to their fulfillment, therefore, we should view the lower tantras as steps leading up to Highest Yoga Tantra.
 Although the explanation ways of taking desire into the path is a common feature of all four tantras, the levels of desire differ.
 In the first class of tantras, Action Tantra, the method for taking desire into the path is to glance at the consort.
 In the subsequent classes of tantra, the methods include laughter, holding hands or embracing and union.

 The four classes of tantras are termed according to their functions and different modes of purification.
 In the lowest class of tantra mudras or hand gestures are regarded as more important than the inner yoga, so it is called Action Tantra.